Kintamani, Bali

 Kintamani (Balinese: ᬓᬶᬦ᭄ᬢᬫᬦᬶ) is a district (kecamatan), and a village within that district, on the western edge of the larger caldera wall of the Mount Batur (Gunung Batur) caldera in Bali, Indonesia.
 It is on the same north–south road as Penelokan and has been used as a stopping place to view the Mount Batur region.
 Kintamani is also known for Pura Tuluk Biyu's 1,000-year-old "Rites of Peace" stone tablets and the Kintamani dog breed.
 It is situated next to Mount Batur.
-Kintamani many inhabited by native Balinese people, Bali Aga.
+Kintamani is mainly inhabited by the native Balinese people, Bali Aga.